morphed/MoRPHED/README.md

 Set the parameters for the path-length distributions representing sediment deposition.

 Slope Threshold, Shear Stress Threshold, and Area Threshold relate to bank erosion.
-Slope Treshold is the slope a bank must be to experience bank erosion, Area Threshold is the area a bank must be experience bank erosion, and Shear Stress Threshold is the shear stress a bank must experience to undergo erosion.
+Slope Threshold is the slope a bank must be to experience bank erosion, Area Threshold is the area a bank must be experience bank erosion, and Shear Stress Threshold is the shear stress a bank must experience to undergo erosion.
 The Bed Erosion Scaling Factor describes the proportion of sediment that is actually eroded at a given location.
 Grain Size is the average D50 grain size of the reach to be modeled and is used to determine the critical shear stress for bed erosion.
 To completely eliminate bank erosion from a simulation the Slope Threshold should be set to 91.

 ###5.
 Set the Delft3D Parameters

 Click on the Delft3D Parameters button.

 Select the directory where Delft3D is installed.
 MoRPHED needs this directory to access the Delft3D executables, the directory must contain the subdirectory 'w32'.
-Select the loaction of the upstream and downstream boundaries.
+Select the location of the upstream and downstream boundaries.
 For the other parameters the defaults may be used.
 A better hydraulic solution may be reached by adjusting the values of the additional parameters, however, we recommend reading the [Delft3D documentation](http://oss.deltares.nl/documents/183920/185723/Delft3D-FLOW_User_Manual.pdf) before doing so.

 ###6.
 Run